openxla/stablehlo/docs/spec.md

 More formally, the sign of the result is taken from the dividend, and the absolute value of the result is always less than the divisor's absolute value.
-The remainder is calculated as `lhs - d * rhs`, where `d = stablehlo.divide`.
+The remainder is calculated as `lhs - d * rhs`, where `d = stablehlo.divide(lhs, rhs)`.
 For floating-point element types, this is in contrast with the `remainder` operation from IEEE-754 specification where `d` is an integral value nearest to the exact value of `lhs/rhs` with ties to even.

 ### Inputs